The-Bigger-Pie/getting-started-workshop/tutorials/2-git-hub-branches.md

 git checkout NAME_OF_NEW_BRANCH
 ```

-to create a new branch and immediatly move to this branch there is a two-in-one command.
+To create a new branch and immediatly move to this branch there is a two-in-one command.
 With

 ```
 git checkout -b NAME_OF_NEW_BRANCH
 ```

-you can create a new branch and at the same time move your head there.
+You can create a new branch and at the same time move your head there.
 Maybe you have forgotten how you names your branch.
 To display all branches you can run this command:

 ```